Melita Gordon

-Melita Alison Gordon is a gastroenterologist who works on invasive gut pathogens and tropical gastrointestinal disease.
+Melita Alison Gordon is a British gastroenterologist who works on invasive gut pathogens and tropical gastrointestinal disease.
 She leads the Malawi Liverpool Wellcome Trust Salmonella and Enterics Group.
 Gordon was awarded the British Society of Gastroenterology Sir Francis Avery Jones Research Medal in 2011.

 Education and early career

 Gordon completed her undergraduate studies at the University of Cambridge.
 She completed her clinical qualifications at the University of Oxford and eventually specialised in internal medicine Queen's University Belfast.
 She has since worked in Zambia, Sheffield and Liverpool.
 In 1993 she was awarded the Liverpool School of Tropical Medicine Blacklock medal.
 In 1997 she was appointed a Wellcome Trust Clinical Fellow and Lecturer.
 She moved to Malawi in 1997, where she lived until 2005 and was part of the Malawi Liverpool Wellcome Trust.